 This is a dynamic and inclusive space where alumni thrive, contribute, and make a lasting impact.
 Join us as we build upon the legacy of Fort Lewis College and celebrate the journeys of our alumni.

-Request an alumni sticker and enter to win a custom Jack's Plastic river dry bag.
+Request an alumni sticker and enter to win a day pass from Purgatory Resort.

 Growing up, Gabby James (Biochemistry, ’19) saw few healthcare providers who looked like her.
 A member of the Diné Tribe, James is striving to change that for future generations.
 She’s one step closer thanks to a full-ride scholarship to the University of Wisconsin’s Physician’s Assistant program.